luphord/monte-carlo-contracts/README.md

 ## Credits

-Main developer is luphord <luphord@protonmail.com>. [cookiecutter-pyscript](https://github.com/luphord/cookiecutter-pyscript) is used as project template.
+Main developer is luphord <luphord@protonmail.com>.

+[cookiecutter-pyscript](https://github.com/luphord/cookiecutter-pyscript) was used as project template, but the repository structure has evolved considerably.